misd-service-development/phone-number-bundle/README.md

 Installation
 ------------

- 1. Add PhoneNumberBundle to your dependencies:
+ 1. Add the PhoneNumberBundle to your dependencies:

         // composer.json